-Staff know and understand what is expected of them and this is reinforced with regular support, supervision, appraisal and training.
+Generally, staff know and understand what is expected of them and despite some gaps on occasion during the year, regular support, supervision, appraisal and training has been used to reinforce this.

-Staff teams work collaboratively, share responsibility and resolve conflict quickly and constructively.
+Staff teams work collaboratively, share responsibility and can resolve conflict quickly and constructively.
 There are cooperative, supportive and appreciative relationships among staff.

-There are effective systems of communication to ensure information is shared timely and appropriately so staff can carry out their roles and responsibilities effectively.
+There are systems of communication to ensure information is shared timely and appropriately so staff can carry out their roles and responsibilities effectively.